SusungHong/Self-Attention-Guidance/README.md

 # Self-Attention Diffusion Guidance
 ![image](https://user-images.githubusercontent.com/5498512/194718945-a8fd0a2a-5030-44bb-a3d6-65804686389c.png)

-This is the implementation of the paper <a href="https://arxiv.org/abs/2210.00939">Improving Sample Quality of Diffusion Models Using Self-Attention Guidance</a> by Susung Hong et al. To gain insight from our exploration of the self-attention maps of diffusion models and for further details, please see our [Paper](https://arxiv.org/abs/2210.00939) and [Project Page](https://ku-cvlab.github.io/Self-Attention-Guidance).
+This is the implementation of the paper <a href="https://arxiv.org/abs/2210.00939">Improving Sample Quality of Diffusion Models Using Self-Attention Guidance</a> by Susung Hong et al. To gain insight from our exploration of the self-attention maps of diffusion models and for detailed explanations, please see our [Paper](https://arxiv.org/abs/2210.00939) and [Project Page](https://ku-cvlab.github.io/Self-Attention-Guidance).

 This repository is based on [openai/guided-diffusion](https://github.com/openai/guided-diffusion), and we modified feature extraction code from [yandex-research/ddpm-segmentation](https://github.com/openai/guided-diffusion) to get the self-attention maps.
 The major implementation of our method is in `./guided_diffusion/gaussian_diffusion.py` and `./guided_diffusion/unet.py`.